LCTT/comic/turnoff.us/meow-ware/[s]meow-ware.md

 ![Meow-ware](http://turnoff.us/image/en/meow-ware.png)

 - It won't the DDOS attacks or ransomware that takes down the big businesses of the world, stifling productivity and crippling economies everywhere...
+- it'll be the meow-ware that does us all in.

 via:
 - http://turnoff.us/geek/meow-ware/